pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 <div markdown="1" class="alert alert-info">
   <h4 class="info">Note</h4>
 The Pantheon Global CDN includes HTTP/2.
 One of the benefits of HTTP/2 is that it allows multiple files to be downloaded simultaneously.<br/><br/>
-The Drupal community has long speculated whether HTTP/2 will make CSS and JavaScript aggregation irrelevant.
-(In theory, lots of little files, each individually cacheable, and downloaded en masse over one HTTP/2 connection would be more performant than aggregated files.)<br/><br/>
+The web community has long speculated whether HTTP/2 will make CSS and JavaScript aggregation irrelevant.
+(In theory, lots of little files, each individually cacheable, and downloaded en masse over one HTTP/2 connection would be more performant than one big inline CSS statement that's been aggregated.)<br/><br/>
 In our testing, HTTP/2 makes disaggregated files much faster than they were before, but still not as fast as aggregated files.
 As HTTP/2 and related technologies mature, we will revisit this recommendation.<br/><br/>
 </div>